niklasax/Credit_Risk_Analysis/README.md

 ## Summary

 In this particular exercise, Easy Ensemble Classifier was the best overall model to predict loan status.
 It had an accuracy score of 94% and a precision score of 99%.
-Out of 17000+ observations in the data set there were only 8 false negative predictions and less than 1000 false positive predictions, which, in the context of insurance risk profiling seems to accetpable.
+Out of 17000+ observations in the data set there were only 8 false negative predictions and less than 1000 false positive predictions, which, in the context of insurance risk profiling seems to acceptable.